Horam-Zarri/rdns/README.md

 so that you can change your internet DNS settings blazingly fast🔥

 ### **CAUTION**
-⚠️ rdns is currently only available for Windows (you can contribute and add support for your OS of choice)
+⚠️ rdns is currently only available for Windows and Linux
 ⚠️ rdns uses user elevation to change DNS settings

 ## Usage